fluid-lab/gamepad-navigator/CONTRIBUTING.md

    ticket at the beginning.
 For example, "Resolves #18", "Fixes #28", et cetera.

 Sometimes, a commit may be trivial or entirely cosmetic (code reformatting, fixing typos in comments, et cetera).
 In those cases, it is acceptable to use the "NOGH:" prefix for your log.
-However, it is still required to provide a meaningful summary and a descriptive commit message.
+However, you must still provide a meaningful summary and a descriptive commit message.

 ``` snippet
 GH-29: Added bar method to inputMapper